Haunted Tour Locations in Scotland

 Situated in the town of Falkland (hence the name), Falkland Palace is a beautiful example of renaissance architecture and was a favourite of Mary, Queen of Scots.
 However, it is also said to be several ghosts who haunt the castle like the Grey Lady, the ghost of the first Duke of Rothesay, and even Mary, Queen of Scots herself.
 After all, if it’s so beautiful, wouldn’t you want to hang about after you’ve gone?

-Visit Falkland Palace on our Outlander, Palaces and Jacobites Experience or see it for a photo stop on our St Andrews and the Fishing Villages of Fife tour!
+Visit Falkland Palace on our Outlander, Palaces and Jacobites Experience or on our brand new tour from Glasgow: The Kelpies, Fife and St Andrews Adventure!

 Blackness Castle

-Its easy to see why you would think this place could be haunted.
-With it’s high, thick walls – it certainly has a dark, oppressive atmosphere.
-There have been plenty of sightings of spooky activity over the year, with one recorded sighting being of an angry looking man in a full suit of armour who pursued a woman and her sons down a set of stairs.
+It's easy to see why you would think this place could be haunted.
+Its high, thick walls certainly have a dark, oppressive atmosphere.
+There have been plenty spooky activity over the year, with one recorded sighting being of an angry-looking man in a full suit of armour who pursued a woman and her sons down a set of stairs.

 I think most of us would rather it was Jamie Fraser chasing us down the stairs.